plambert/kingmaker-map/README.md

 I've removed the web-based editing, and removed the default sinatra caching, so it will refresh quickly.

-To update the map, edit the `app.rb` and redeploy
+To update the map, edit the `exploration.txt` file.
+It is read on every GET request, so you can update it in place without restarting the service.
+If using Docker, just rebuild the image and redeploy.